PlekhanovRUE/mpd_tpc_tracker/README.md

 ## Try to plot post-processing graphs
 To use it you need to install root!
 Installation guide: [root-installation](https://root.cern/install/)
+_All tests were performed on ROOT Version: 6.32_

 You can plot root graphs after post-processing by running the following command (example)
 ```shell
 root 'analyse/plotgraphs.C(".", ".", "", eff, mult)'
 ```
-or you can perform the whole post-processing by running the following command (default launch options are taken from config.py file)
+or you can perform the whole post-processing (with graphs) by running the following command.
+Default launch options are taken from config.py file
 ```shell
 python run_post_processing.py
 ```